ZhaoxinLee/EMSystem-Python/README.md

    `python main.py`

-The picture below shows basic modules of GUI and corresponding python files where you can modify to meet your testing requirements:
+The picture below shows basic modules of GUI and corresponding python files which you can modify to meet your testing requirements:

 ![This is an image](/GUI.png)